 Before providing tips on how to take the best safari photos, though, we want to remind you to enjoy the holiday.
 Put the camera down for a while and witness the majesty and beauty first-hand.
 These are memories that will never fade, and you will be able to tell others about your experiences with passion.
 Too often, tourists are so busy looking through the lens of their camera that they forget to enjoy the magical allure of the destination.

-That having been said, here’s how to make your safari pictures really great:
+Here’s how to make your safari pictures really great…

 Do research on your destination and the types of animals, plants and birds that you can expect to see there.
 This will enable you to look out for these, perhaps even requesting your tour operator or guide to take you to areas in which this fauna and flora is abundant, specifically for your photographs.
 This will also help you to plan for more variety in terms of what you see and do (and, therefore, photograph).

 Some places do not allow you to take photographs (such as certain animal rehabilitation centres), so be sure to find out about these beforehand.

 Some of the best preparation that you can do is to talk to others that have been to your destination.

 It is worth investing in a good camera and its peripheral equipment if you plan to take loads of photos on your safari vacation.
 Your lens should be at least 300 millimetres long, and a support structure (such as a beanbag or tripod) will do wonders for the quality of your images.
 Consider a window-mounted stabiliser if you are driving yourself around on safari.

 Learn about the different light settings on your camera and how to set it up for optimal quality in different settings.
 Do not use flashes around animals at night.
 Rather, take advantage of the guide’s spotlight.

 You will want to minimise the need to keep changing your lens.

 Take charged batteries with you as not all the destinations in South Africa have accessible sources of power.